unmannedlab/navtechradar_usl/ros2/README.md

 ## Requirements
 As above and:
+ROS2 Galactic - CPP and Python bindings
 Python3
-OpenCV 4.5.3
+OpenCV 4.5.3 - CPP and Python bindings
 Numpy 1.17.4
+ffmpeg version 4.2.4-1ubuntu0.1

-To use ROS commands, ROS2 must first be sourced using: source /opt/ros/galactic/setup.bash Note - this must be done in every new terminal Alternatively, make this permanentt by adding to your bash file: echo "source /opt/ros/galactic/setup.bash" >> ~/.bashrc This will source ROS for every newly opened terminal window
+To use ROS commands, ROS2 must first be sourced using: source /opt/ros/galactic/setup.bash Note - this must be done in every new terminal Alternatively, make this permanent by adding to your bash file: echo "source /opt/ros/galactic/setup.bash" >> ~/.bashrc This will source ROS for every newly opened terminal window

 All ROS2 packages must be built and installed before being run